 It is indicated in [3] that higher number of spatial streams has been an inevitable trend in WiFi for more than a decade.
 The preliminary results [3] [4] [5] show that MIMO with a large number transmitter antennas and a large number of spatial streams (e.g., 16 spatial streams) offer remarkable system performance gains on both SU-MIMO and MU-MIMO cases.
 Multi AP (MAP) may be one potential feature in the next 802.11 generation, e.g. UHR [6] - [9] .
 Large number of spatial streams combined with MAP feature may further increase the sounding feedback airtime overhead if coordination between APs (e.g., joint transmission/reception, coordinated beamforming) is applied.
 Large amount of overhead or prolonged sounding procedures may negatively impact the latency and limit the system performance.
 Therefore, there is a need to reduce the CSI overhead especially when the number of transmitter antennas goes higher or multiple APs perform joint or coordinated transmission.

-Some studies (e.g., [10] [11] [12] [13] ) have shown that AI/ML can efficiently reduce the CSI feedback and improve the system throughput.
-For example, motivated by the nature that the CSI may fall into different clusters due to the channel similarity of nearby STAs, iFOR algorithm [10] applies the unsupervised learning, K-means, to the CSI compression to classify the angle vectors which are derived from V matrix.
-Simulation results show that for an 8x2 SU-MIMO, iFOR uses around 8% of the number of bits required by the existing feedback mechanism (802.11ax) and boosts the system throughput by up to 52%.
+Some studies (e.g., [10] [11] [12] [13] [17] [18]) have shown that AI/ML can efficiently reduce the CSI feedback and improve the system throughput.
+For example, motivated by the nature that the CSI may fall into different clusters due to the channel similarity of nearby STAs, the iFOR algorithm in [10] and algorithm-I in [17] apply the unsupervised learning, K-means, to the CSI compression to classify the angle vectors which are derived from V matrix.
+Algorithm-II in [17] applies K-means to classify the V matrix directly.
+Simulation results in [10] show that for an 8x2 SU-MIMO, iFOR uses around 8% of the number of bits required by the existing feedback mechanism (802.11ax) and boosts the system throughput by up to 52%.
+Moreover, simulation results in [17] has shown that the proposed algorithms boost the system throughput by up to 20%.
+In [18], the dual CSI compression combines the codebook and Givens rotation.
+It uses the fact that any untiary matrix can be decomposed by multiplication of two unitary matrices, i.e., V = V1 V2.
+By using this, the dual CSI compression decomposes a large size CSI into a subband CSI (V1) and a subcarrier CSI (V2), giving lower feedback rate for the slow-varying subband CSI (V1) using the codebook while allocating higher feeback rate for the frequency-selective subcarrier CSI (V2) using the Givens rotaion.
+In order to improve the reliability for subband CSI (V1), the K-means algorithm is exploited for the codebook generation.
+The simulation results show that for 8x2 SU-MIMO, the AI/ML aided dual CSI compression can reduce the feedback overhead more than 50% compared with the conventional scheme.
+In addition, the throughput improvement from the reduced overhead is about 20%.
 In [11] , another unsupervised learning, Deep Neural Network Autoencoder (DNN-AE) is applied to CSI angle vectors and further compresses the derived angles (LB-SciFi) by leveraging the compression capability of DNNs.
 Experimental results show that LB-SciFi reduces the feedback overhead by 73% and increases the network throughput by 69% on average.

 This use case proposes to apply AI/ML technique to CSI feedback schemes to reduce the CSI overhead with minimum loss of PER performance, and eventually increase the system throughput.